simbadSid/cubeRemapper_perfBenchmark/README.md

 # Performance assessment of the cube Remapper
 This project allows to assess the performance of the [Cube](http://www.scalasca.org/software/cube-4.x/download.html) plugin: "remapper".</br>
 We mainly compare the deployed implementation (refered to as [trunk](https://svn.version.fz-juelich.de/scalasca_soft/Cube2.0/CubeLib/trunk)) with our custom one (refered to as [AIO](https://svn.version.fz-juelich.de/scalasca_soft/Cube2.0/CubeLib/branches/DEV-SL-AIO)). </br>
+For more details on this project or the cube remapper custom implementation, please refer to my [thesis](https://trac.version.fz-juelich.de/scalasca_docs/browser/Theses/2017/sidlakhdar/Thesis/main.pdf).

 ## Prerequisite
 Before installing or running any of the cited projects, one must insure that the following tools are installed: